ScienceParkStudyGroup/rna-seq-lesson/_episodes/02-experimental-design-considerations.md

 # 1. Statistical refresher
 First, let's have a quick look at important notions useful to understand the rest of this episode.
+These concepts will be important to understand experimental design applied to RNA-seq.

 ### 1.1 Population and sample